// I may earn money from the companies mentioned in this post. //

 The party waiting behind will then wait (I like to find a spot by the exit of the ride) outside of the line for the first party to finish the ride.

-At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time takes the riding child to the FastPass line for their turn to ride.
+At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time takes the riding child to the Lightning Lane line for their turn to ride.
 Just swipe your bands or tickets and go!

 Why Do Rider Switch At All?